jordymarshall/audio-transcriber/README.md

 ## 🚀 Usage

 1. **Open your browser** to `http://localhost:3000`
+2. **Sign up with Google**: Click "Sign up with Google" for instant account creation
-2. **Upload an audio file** by:
+3. **Upload your first file FREE**: Drag and drop or select an audio file
-   - Dragging and dropping onto the upload area
-   - Clicking to browse and select a file
-3. **Subscribe if needed**: First-time users will be prompted to subscribe for $1.99/month
 4. **Watch real-time progress** through:
    - File compression (for files > 25MB)
    - Audio chunking (adaptive based on file size)
    - Parallel transcription
 5. **Download your transcription** when complete
+6. **Subscribe for more**: After your free transcription, subscribe for $1.99/month for unlimited access

 ## ⚡ Performance & Cost Optimization